vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 | Resource Group | @lab.CloudResourceGroup(ResourceGroup1).Name                     |
 | IoT Hub        | iot-az220-training-{your-id} |

-To ensure these resources are available, complete the following tasks.
+To ensure these resources are available, complete the following steps.

 1. In the lab virtual environment, open a Microsoft Edge browser window, and then navigate to the following Web address: